TANISHQDAS/23BAI10440-23BAI10587-23BAI10252/README.md

 Epsilon-greedy exploration strategy
 Training visualization using Matplotlib
 Model saving and evaluation
-Algorithm Overview
+🧠 Algorithm Overview

 Deep Q-Learning is a reinforcement learning method where a neural network approximates the Q-function.
 The Q-function estimates the expected cumulative reward for taking an action in a given state.

-The agent:
+Agent Workflow

-Observes the current environment state
+Observe the current environment state
-Chooses an action using an epsilon-greedy policy Receives a reward and next state
+Choose an action using an epsilon-greedy policy Receive a reward and next state
-Stores the transition in a replay buffer
+Store the transition in a replay buffer
-Samples mini-batches from memory to train the neural network
+Sample mini-batches from memory to train the neural network

 To stabilize training, a target network is periodically updated from the main policy network.

-Project Structure
+📁 Project Structure
 project/
 │
 ├── dqn_lunarlander.py     # Main training and evaluation script
 ├── lunar_dqn_model.pth    # Saved trained model
 ├── README.md              # Project documentation
-Requirements
+⚙️ Requirements

 Install the required Python libraries before running the code.